What is thermally modified wood (Thermowood)

 - Thermowood Cladding

 - Thermowood Decking

 - Sauna Material

 There are five thermo-treatment wood production plants currently in the USA and Canada.
-The Westwood thermo-modification plant in Macon is the biggest on the North American market.
+The Westwood thermo-modification plant in Macon is the biggest in the North American market.

-In the Netherlands, based on findings at Shell, work was done on a phased process, better known under the commercial name Plato®.
+Based on Shell’s findings in the Netherlands, work was done on a phased process, better known under the commercial name Plato®.

 In France, initiatives to scale up to have been underway for some time, several of which are based on the findings in ‘L’école des mines de St-Etienne.’
-These processes are carried out under a nitrogen atmosphere and often at a slightly higher temperature than is the case in Finland.
+These processes are carried out under a nitrogen atmosphere and often at a slightly higher temperature than in Finland.

 Thermally modified wood problems